-FLOOD WATCHES: The NWS issues a Flood Watch when conditions are anticipated that could result in either flooding or flash flooding within a designated area.
+The aftermath of river flooding along Black Creek at Hwy 589 in Lamar County, from March 8-13, 2016.
+Photo by Lamar EOC flash flooding within a designated area.
 Persons in the watch area are advised to check flood action plans, keep informed, and be ready to take action if a warning is issued or flooding is observed.